- Access course materials 24/7

 Lesson 3: What is Theodicy?

-The concept of the Devil, that is personified evil, evolved from about 200 BCE at a time when Apocalyptic Judaism was becoming popular.
+The concept of the Devil, which is personified evil, evolved from about 200 BCE at a time when Apocalyptic Judaism was becoming popular.
 In this lesson, we will discuss what apocalypticism is.
 We will look at both the characteristics of an apocalyptic worldview and literature within the apocalyptic genre.
 And we will discuss the reasons why studying apocalypticism is relevant to our modern world.

 Lesson 5: How To Study Religious Beliefs Historically